bald-cap/COVID-ANALYSIS/README.md

 ## TO-DO
 1. TEMP LEVELS IN THE NORTH IN CORRELATION TO THE HOSPITALISATIONS IN THE SOUTH

-2. Calculate the linear regression between temperature and hospitalisation
+2. Calculate the linear regression between temperature and hospitalisation.
+- Draw your scatter plot with your correlation coefficient and your linear gradient.

 ### DONE BUT NOT PLOTTED
 - Correlation Coefficient between TEMP and HOSP